yanakolajara/L3_async_v2/lesson00-setup/README.md

 - Log in to github.

   - Make sure that you have the proper credentials and are able to log in.

-Set it up as a template,
-Forumulate instructions for
+  - Navigate to this repo. https://github.com/pursuit-l3/winter-2025-technical-interview-practice
+  - Create your own fork, copy the link to the fork

 ### Terminal

+- In VS Code, open the terminal by using the app menu Terminal > New Terminal
+- Navigate to the directory of your choice, then use `git clone [your fork link]`
+- Now you can cd into the repo and run `npm install` to get the needed node modules.

 ## Warm-up (10 minutes)

-Once you have everything set up open the warm up file in this directory.
+Once you have everything set up open the `warmup.js` file in this directory.
 Complete the instructions there.
 Then go into your terminal, make sure your prompt is operating in this directory and type...

 ```
 node warmup.js